How to Prepare an Income Statement? A Simple 10-Step Business Guide

 How to Write an Income Statement

+The best way to ascertain how much revenue your business has generated, you’ll need to create a performance statement alongside other financial statements.
 To write an income statement and report the profits your small business is generating, follow these accounting steps:

 1. Pick a Reporting Period